 Communication is key to a successful personal injury case.
 Your attorney should let you know exactly where they are in your case so you can prepare for the next step.
 Don’t be afraid to contact them if you have questions.

 Make sure you meet or speak with your attorney at least once a week.
-Also, make sure you deliver all necessary documentation or bills related to the accident.
+Also, ensure you deliver all necessary documentation or bills related to the accident.
 Notify your attorney if insurance companies, doctors, or associates ask you questions regarding your case.
 Getting caught off guard can lead to case disruptions.

-Every case is different and may result in fixed fees and/or contingency fees.
+Every case is different and may result in fixed fees and contingency fees.
 The fixed fee amount is determined by the tasks associated with your case.
-The contingency fee is based upon the result of your case so you don’t have to pay until your case is a success.
+The contingency fee is based on the result of your case,

-Every case is different; however, most cases follow a similar pattern: you get injured, you receive medical treatment, you get better, you get released from your doctor.
-Since insurance companies only pay you one time in one lump sum to settle your case, it is important that you get all the medical treatment you need before settling your case.
-Talk to your attorney about what your attorney is looking for to trigger settling your case so that you will know what to expect.
+Every case is different; however, most cases follow a similar pattern: you get injured, you receive medical treatment, you get better, and you get released from your doctor.
+Since insurance companies only pay you one time in one lump sum to settle your case, it is essential that you get all the medical treatment you need before settling your case.
+Talk to your attorney about what your attorney is looking for to trigger settling your case so you will know what to expect.